developerdizzle/SockPuppet/readme.md

 #SockPuppet

-Link a c# object to a javascript object using HTML5 WebSockets, and call javascript object methods from your c# strongly.
+Use websockets to link a c# object to a javascript object using HTML5 WebSockets, and call javascript object methods from your c# strongly.

-**Coming Soon**
+On your web page:

+    //create a new WebSocket object as usual var server = new WebSocket("ws://localhost:8181");

+    //set our context to the window object - all sockpuppet method calls will be performed on this object server.puppetContext(window);

+In your server-side code:

+    //create a dynamic Sockpuppet, passing a Func<string> used to send a message through your Websocket dynamic dynamicPuppet = SockPuppet.Puppet.New(r => socket.Send(r));

+    //call any method on your client-side context object! dynamicPuppet.document.alert("I'm in your browser calling your methods!");

+The demo uses Fleck as a Websocket server, but you are free to use whichever you prefer.